 All the channels mentioned in our list are all about ethical hacking and cybersecurity, with content related like network security, penetration testing, wireless security, CTF, reverse engineering, malware analysis, exploits, and cyber forensics.
 These channels will undoubtedly aid you in your quest for ethical hacking!

 If you know of any other channels that you think should be added to the list, please us know in the comment box below!

 Definitely!
-There are numerous channels in YouTube which focuses on topics related to ethical hacking.
-If you are interested in learning about essential training in the protection of system and white hat hacking techniques, then there are numerous options available for you.
+There are numerous channels on YouTube which focus on topics related to ethical hacking.
+If you are interested in learning about essential training in the protection of systems and white hat hacking techniques, then there are numerous options available for you.

 Cybersecurity is a booming industry, and the future of ethical hacking appears bright in 2023 and beyond.
 In light of recent breaches, the demand for ethical hackers in any industry is gradually increasing.

 How long would it take you to learn ethical hacking through YouTube?

 Learning might take anything between 18 months and six years.
 It will most likely take six years if you have no prior hacking or coding experience.
 If you already know how to code, a certified ethical hacker (CEH) course and exam can be completed in as little as five days.

 Is hacking from YouTube legal?

 Yes, it is.
 There are a variety of YouTube channels that can assist you.
 You just need to hack responsibly.
 Make sure you have authorization or are participating in a bug bounty program before hacking random websites to practice your abilities.
 You can also refine your skills by practicing on a variety of purposefully weak websites.